boydx/geosalad/PITCHME.md

 ## photograph

 Note:
+Conside this comparison.
+A picture is worth a thousand words.
+A map is literally a picture of thousand words.
 A good photograph is immediately compelling (no need for an explanation).
 It is also a tool for data collection.

 ---?image=https://c1.staticflickr.com/6/5324/30627102241_3cde14d218_o.jpg&opacity=40
 ## explore